Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Parks & Recreational AreasWaterways & Vessels.
 A significant historical year for this entry is 1876.

 Location.
 38° 38.609′ N, 90° 17.883′ W. Marker is in St. Louis, Missouri.
 It is in Forest Park.
-Marker is on Lagoon Drive west of Fine Arts Drive, on the right when traveling east.
+It is on Lagoon Drive west of Fine Arts Drive, on the right when traveling east.
 Marker is located at the Cascades in Forest Park.
 Touch for map.
 Marker is at or near this postal address: 6141 Lagoon Dr, Saint Louis MO 63112, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Welcome to Forest Park (approx. ¼ mile away); Apotheosis of St. Louis, 1904-1906
+At least 8 other markers are within walking distance

 The Taylor Kindle River Marker image.
 Click for full size.

-Photographed By Jason Voigt, January 3, 2023
+Photographed by Jason Voigt, January 3, 2023

 2. The Taylor Kindle River Marker